Characters: Super Mario Bros: Allies

-- Non-Indicative Name: The Toad trophy Super Smash Bros. for 3DS points out that they have no relation to Frogs and Toads."What's that?
+- Non-Indicative Name: The Toad trophy Super Smash Bros. for 3DS points out that they have no relation to actual toads."What's that?
 ToadSTOOLS? ...That makes more sense."

 - Planet of Hats: Species Of Mushroom Headpieces.
-Figuratively, they're all extremely friendly all they want to do is to be helpful to Mario and his friends in any way they can.
+Figuratively, they're all extremely friendly, and all they want to do is to be helpful to Mario and his friends in any way they can.

 - Punny Name: In the Paper Mario games, the Toads all have names like Zess T. and the like.